AnCodingML/Smart-Agriculture-Machine-Learning-Classification-/README.md

 5. Create a plant type classification program to provide a state of flush or have to turn off the pump using python

 6. Plant the sensor in the ground then run all programs

+the result of testing this tool is 100% predictive ability with 0% error rate